n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GitLab/README.md

 # GitLab

-[GitLab](https://gitlab.com/) is a web-based DevOps lifecycle tool that provides a Git-repository manager providing wiki, issue-tracking and continuous integration/continuous deployment pipeline features, using an open-source license, developed by GitLab Inc.
+[GitLab](https://gitlab.com/) is a web-based DevOps lifecycle tool that provides a Git-repository manager providing wiki, issue-tracking, and continuous integration/continuous deployment pipeline features.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Gitlab/README.md).